 - Official company announcements

-Always have a human review the transcript and correct any errors before finalizing.
+Have a human review the transcript before finalizing.

 Common Use Cases for Automatic Subtitles